 Check the filters a couple of days after you start your deep cleaning to see if they need to be changed and be sure to change it again after you are done.
 Before you start to use your A/C system, call in a pro to give it a tune up.

-The AC side of your HVAC system been sitting dormant for the last several months and may need some extra care before you fire it up again.
-If you use a swamp cooler instead of central air, check to make sure everything is functioning with that as well.
+The AC side of your HVAC system has been sitting dormant for the last several months and may need some extra care before you fire it up again.
+If you use a swamp cooler instead of central air, also check to make sure everything is functioning with that as well.

 Countless people can attest to the pain of going to cool down their home on the first warm day of spring just to discover that theres something wrong with their cooling system.
+Dont be that guy.

 Plan Your Yard and Landscaping.
 Dont leave your yard planning as a spur of the moment decision.
 This can lead to poor planting decisions and poorly functioning equipment.